 Send Letters of Recommendation

-For the Certificate program or Master's degrees, three (3) letters of recommendation are required.
+For the Master's degrees, three (3) letters of recommendation are required.

 For the Doctor of Ministry, four (4) letters of recommendation are required.